zhullyb/monyhar/monyhar/docs/fuchsia/debug_instructions.md

 It is possible to debug Fuchsia binaries using `zxdb`.
 For the sake of this example, we will be using `base_unittests` as the test suite we wish to execute:

-1. (From Chromium) Install your package(s) and its symbols onto the device.
+1. (From Monyhar) Install your package(s) and its symbols onto the device.

    ```bash
    $ out/fuchsia/bin/install_base_unittests